Kong/developer.konghq.com/app/_how-tos/create-a-lambda-event-hook.md

 ## 2. Validate the webhook

-Validation happens in two steps:
-1. Create a Consumer
-2. Checking  the logs file for your event

 {:.warning}
 > **Important**:  Before you can use event hooks for the first time, {{site.base_gateway}} needs to be reloaded.